manu-romero-411/retrobox-core/README.md

 This project brings the parts that matter most to a desktop Linux installation:

 - `batocera-configgen` writing emulator configs automatically on game launch
-- Bezels work in Vulkan-powered emulators via a patched MangoHud build (the same approach batocera uses)
+- Bezels work in Vulkan-powered emulators (and RetroArch no matter the graphics API) via a patched MangoHud build -- the same approach batocera uses.
-- Shader support via RetroArch's slang pipeline
+- Shader support on libretro
-- Adapted ontroller autoconfiguration for RetroArch, Flycast, Dolphin, PCSX2, PPSSPP, Cemu, Ryujinx and Eden.
+- Adapted controller autoconfiguration for RetroArch, Flycast, Dolphin, PCSX2, PPSSPP, Cemu, Ryujinx and Eden.
 More to come.

 ## Architecture